JoseaphMankin/Constructor-Word-Guess/README.md

 - What is the goal of this project?
-  * Demonstrates the use of JavaScrtip Constructors through the use of the es6 CLASS format.
+  * Demonstrates the use of JavaScript Constructors through the use of the es6 "Class" format.
   * Shows how module.exports and dependant files are linked
   * To demonstrate basic understanding of node.js and it's file structure setup, which includes: package.json, node_modules and .gitignore.